TUDelft-books/CSBB-textbook/book/Quarter1/Week1_10.md

 -   What biases did you encounter during this project and how do you think they affected your project?

+- What questions do you have?
+(Students should be prepared to ask something)

 ## Discussion Questions

 - What did you really enjoy?